mlb2251/stitch-artifact/README.md

 ```
 git clone --recursive  https://github.com/mlb2251/stitch-artifact.git
 ```
-If you did a normal clone without `--recursive`, run `git submodules update --init --recursive` to update the submodules.
+If you did a normal clone without `--recursive`, run `git submodule update --init --recursive` to update the submodules.

 ### Install PyStitch dependencies (Claim 5 only)
 PyStitch is a prototype DreamCoder-Stitch hybrid only used in Claim 5.
 If any issues are encountered running it outside of a VM, we recommend using a VM for simplicity.